nymtech/nym/documentation/operators/src/legal/exit-gateway.md

 This restricts the hosts that the NymConnect app can connect to and has the effect of selectively supporting messaging services (e.g. Telegram, Matrix) or crypto wallets (e.g. Electrum or Monero).
 Operators of network requesters can have confidence that the infrastructure they run only connects to a limited set of public internet hosts.

 The principal change in the new configuration is to make this short allow list more permissive.
-Nym's [Exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt) will restrict the hosts to which Nym Mixnet and Nym VPN users are permitted to connect.
+Nym's [exit policy](https://nymtech.net/.wellknown/network-requester/exit-policy.txt) will restrict the hosts to which Nym Mixnet and Nym VPN users are permitted to connect.
 This will be done in an effort to protect the operators, as Gateways will act both as SOCKS5 Network Requesters, and exit nodes for IP traffic from Nym Mixnet VPN and VPN clients (both wrapped in the same app).

 As of now we the Gateways will be defaulted to a combination of [Tor Null ‘deny’ list](https://tornull.org/) (note: Not affiliated with Tor) - reproduction permitted under Creative Commons Attribution 3.0 United States License which is IP-based, e.g., `ExitPolicy reject 5.188.10.0/23:*` and [Tor reduced policy](https://tornull.org/tor-reduced-reduced-exit-policy.php).
 Whether we will stick with this list, do modifications or compile another one is still a subject of discussion.
 In all cases, this policy will remain the same for all the nodes, without any option to modify it by Nym node operators to secure stable and reliable service for the end users.